padogrid/bundle-none-tutorial-padogrid/09-grafana-hazelcast.md

 Password: admin
 ```

 The grafana app has been preconfigured with the above user name and password.
-If you have a different account, then you can change them in setenv.sh.
+If you have a different account, then you can change them in `bin_sh/setenv.sh`.
 Note that the included commands require the user with administration privileges.

 ## 9.3.
 OpenShift